CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Something definitely worth mentioning when developing in the Application Framework is the run in isolation.
 A developer no longer needs to compile the whole app consisting of lots frameworks but can set and build the desired framework just by setting it as a run/build target in Xcode.
 This allows beautiful tunnel focus isolation on the framework from the whole project.
 By doing so, the setup is the most optimal way to do test driven development, especially for a lower level UI free frameworks.

-To ensure the stability and good health of a framework tests should run on any change within the framework so as on any change of the dependent framework listed in dependencies.
+To ensure the stability and good health of a framework, tests should run on any change within the framework so as on any change of the dependent framework listed in dependencies.
 In our example, `CosmonautService` links `ISSNetwork`, therefore, if `ISSNetworkCore` has changes, everything that depends on the `ISSNetwork` must also be compiled and tested.
 To ensure that a change in a pull request does not break the integrity before the merge all relevant frameworks must be tested.

 In the example, of a change in the `ISSNetworkCore` on the core layer, lots of frameworks would have to undergo the testing because of the framework is widely used across the application framework and provides essential functionality.
 On the other hand when a change in a domain like e.g `Cosmonaut` happen, there are no dependencies to a domain besides the app, therefore, only tests for the domain itself would have to run so as the main app or apps that are having this domain as a dependencies would have to be compiled or also run their unit tests.